fernflower/showbaby/README.md

 A simple baby monitor with GUI for raspberry pi

 ## Installation
+[values in brackets should be double checked and changed]

 ### Raspberry pi setup

 I personally prefer [minibian](https://minibianpi.wordpress.com/), but it should work with any raspberry distro of your choice.
+Make sure that ssh-keys are ok and you are able to login into your vps from raspberry without password.

 ### Motion setup